SpiderOak/SpiderOakMobileClient/README.md

   - runs `bower install`, which installs some other stuff,
   - configures the project for the default brand ("SpiderOak"),
   - adds the default cordova platforms - android and ios.
-- `npm run pluginstall` to install any plugins needed

 ## First test